Cartrack Tech Lead

 Fleet / Telematics

-GPS ingestion pipeline, geofencing at scale, driver scoring, multi-tenancy.
+GPS ingestion pipeline, AWS architecture deep-dive, geofencing at scale, driver scoring, multi-tenancy.

 Scenarios